terra-money/classic-core/README.md

 ```

 Your `terrad` node should now be running a node on `tcp://localhost:26656`, listening for incoming transactions and signing blocks.
 You've successfully set up your local Terra network!

-### Joining the mainnet

-The current mainnet is `columbus-5`.

-We recommend the following for running Terra Core:

-- **2 or more** CPU cores
-- At least **300GB** of disk storage
-- At least **2.5 - 5mbps** network bandwidth

-[The mainnet repo](https://github.com/terra-money/mainnet) contains configuration and migration instructions for setting up a Columbus-5 mainnet node.

-### Joining a testnet

-Depending on core development, there may be several testnets that exist simultaneously.
-Make sure that you've installed the correct version of the `terrad` node software for the network you wish to join.

-[The testnet repo](https://github.com/terra-money/testnet) contains configuration instructions for setting a node for the latest testnet.

 ## Production Environment